Important Guidance from the Ministry of Health on Virtual Care and Non-Essential Visits

-It is important that you continue to provide care to your patients, however, it is CRITICAL that you move to remote practice only unless it is a time-sensitive circumstance.
+It is important that you continue to provide care to your patients, however, it is preferred that you move to remote practice unless it is a time-sensitive circumstance.
 If you must see a patient in person, use all precautions, pre-screen patients before they come to your office, place the available signs on the door of your clinic, and take all other infection control precautions for your patients, staff and yourself.
+Detailed requirements can be found here.

 The College would like members to be aware of the following: